pachinko2821/rekon/README.md

 ## Rekon.sh is a bash script for automating initial recon tasks on given domain.
 It will find subdomains, probe for alive subdomains, take screenshots, dig dns info and perform bunch of other tasks to assit pentesters with further testing

+## Dependencies

+* You should have python3 and golang preinstalled
+* Depends on the following go modules (need to have these preinstalled, I will include a script later on to install these automatically):
+    * subfinder
+    * assetfinder
+    * amass
+    * httprobe
+    * gowitness
+    * subjack
+    * hakrawler
+    * gf

 ## Right now the script includes:

 * dig (for dns info)